kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 </p>

-## The power of WAAPI
+## Animation methods & properties

-For now we haven't seen anything that we cannot do via CSS.
+For now we haven't seen any clear vantage of WAAPI over CSS animations.
 Let's make it happen.
-WAAPI `animate()` function apart from starting an animation does one more thing, returns a new instance of [Animation](https://w3c.github.io/web-animations/#the-animation-interface) interface that is equipped with very powerful properties and methods.
-Assigning animation to a variable gives us a power of invoking these methods later on.
+When `animate()` function is invoked [few things](https://w3c.github.io/web-animations/#dom-animatable-animate) happen and as a result new instance of [Animation](https://w3c.github.io/web-animations/#the-animation-interface) interface is returned - formerly known as `AnimationPlayer`.
+Assigning animation to a variable allows us to use returned properties and methods.
 Let's do it and print to console brand new toys.

 ```js
 var move = document.querySelector('.box').animate(blah, blah);